Kaych3e/Portfolio-Project-CheckBox/README.md

 List of features ready and TODOs for future development
 * Interactive User Interface:
 Enjoy a modern and responsive user interface that adapts to different devices, making task management a breeze.
-* Real-Time Updates:
-Experience real-time updates and synchronization of tasks across devices, ensuring you stay on top of your to-do list wherever you go.
 * Effortless Task Management:
 Add, edit, and delete tasks with just a few clicks.
-Drag and drop functionality makes organizing tasks a simple and intuitive process.

-To-do list:
+## The future of this To-do list:
 * Customizable Themes:
 Personalize your workspace with a variety of themes and color schemes to suit your preferences and create a visually pleasing environment.
 * User Authentication: